-- Energy stored in our fat reserves and in our muscles.
+Energy stored in our fat reserves and in our muscles.

-When we exercise, the primary source of fuel differs depending on the type of exercise and the intensity.
+When we exercise, the primary source of fuel differs, depending on the type of exercise and the intensity.
 When we perform anaerobic exercise such as weightlifting, the primary source of energy is carbohydrate, not fat.
 For aerobic exercise, such as running or rowing at a moderate intensity (the kind you can do and still carry on a conversation), the fuel mixture is rich in fat.

 One weightlifting set is usually under two minutes, thus classifying it as anaerobic.
 If you lifted lighter weights continuously and kept your heart rate at around 70% of its max, then this would be aerobic and your body would burn more fat and less carbohydrate.
-Workouts like P90XTM, Tabata, or CrossfitTM combine both moderate and high intensity exercise which helps you burn fat while also helping you build muscle tone since you're using weights (be it your bodyweight, dumbbells, etc.).
+Workouts like P90XTM, Tabata, or CrossfitTM combine moderate and high-intensity exercise, which helps you burn fat while also helping you build muscle tone since you're using weights (be it your body weight, dumbbells, etc.).

-You know the saying: The best exercise program is one that you will actually do!
+You know the saying: The best exercise program is one that you actually will do.
 The good thing is that the planned aerobic activity you do to succeed with weight loss comes with benefits beyond just burning calories, such as improved brain function, fighting stress and a stronger immune system.

 Whatever exercise plan you choose that is right for you, don't forget to add in a recovery day each week.
 Just like an elite athlete, your body needs time to recover from your workouts.
 This is when your body invests in rebuilding and repairing the muscles you used to make them even stronger and more capable.
-So, take a break and let your body do the work it needs to keep you going strong.
+So take a break and let your body do the work it needs to keep you going strong.

-Dr. John Peters is Co-founder of ManUPTM Health, an online health coaching company, and Chief Strategy Officer and Professor of Medicine at the University of Colorado Anschutz Health and Wellness Center.
+Dr. John Peters is co-founder of ManUPTM Health, an online health coaching company, and chief strategy officer and professor of medicine at the University of Colorado Anschutz Health and Wellness Center.